mcc-us/bookkeeping/_pages/chap13.statements.closures.md

 #### OPEX

-- Includes all the costs associated with keeping the business running, from marketing and administration to research and maintaining equipment, **excluding** direct costs of production or providing the services you sell (reflected in COGS).
+- Includes all the costs associated with keeping the business running, from marketing, administration, R&D, and maintaining equipment.
+- It **excludes** direct costs of production or providing the services you sell (that are reflected in COGS).

 **Common examples of OPEX**: